 BINDU DONOVAN is a partner in the Intellectual Property Litigation practice of the firm’s New York office.
-Ms. Donovan’s practice focuses on patent litigation, with an emphasis upon medical device and pharmaceutical patent litigation, including cases filed under the Hatch-Waxman Act.
-Ms. Donovan has also litigated cases involving other drug therapies and biotechnology.
-Ms. Donovan has also counseled clients on intellectual property issues and represented clients in mediation proceedings.
+Bindu’s practice focuses on patent litigation, with an emphasis on medical device and pharmaceutical patent litigation, including cases filed under the Hatch-Waxman Act and litigates cases involving other drug therapies and biotechnology.
+In addition, Bindu counsels clients on intellectual property issues and represents clients in mediation proceedings.

-Ms. Donovan was named as one of the Top 250 Women in Litigation by Benchmark Litigation (2014 and 2013), a publication honoring the achievements of female lawyers in litigation practices in the United States.
-She was also recognized for her life sciences-related patent work as a nominee for the “Rising star-IP” award at the 2013 Americas Women in Business Law Awards.
-Ms. Donovan was also named a “Life Sciences Star” in the 2014 and 2013 editions of LMG Life Sciences.
+Bindu was named as one of the Top 250 Women in Litigation by Benchmark Litigation (2014 and 2013), a publication honoring the achievements of female lawyers in litigation practices in the United States.
+She was also recognized for her life sciences-related patent work as a nominee for the “Rising Star-IP” award at the 2013 Americas Women in Business Law Awards. and was also named a “Life Sciences Star” in the 2014 and 2013 editions of LMG Life Sciences.

-- “Making Your Case: Effectively Using Experts in Patent Litigation,” NYIPLA CLE Luncheon February 28, 2013.
+- “Making Your Case: Effectively Using Experts in Patent Litigation,” NYIPLA CLE Luncheon (New York, NY, February 28, 2013).

-- “Ensuring Global Success: Clinical Trial and IP Law & Strategy In Emerging Markets”, BioNJ Legal Forum, November 18, 2010.
+- “Ensuring Global Success: Clinical Trial and IP Law & Strategy In Emerging Markets,” BioNJ Legal Forum, (Nutley, NJ, November 18, 2010).

-- “Developments In Claim Interpretation,” The Federal Circuit Turns 25: Federal Circuit Judges and Practitioners Describe Its Accomplishments; Also: Tips for Federal Circuit Advocacy, Association of the Bar of the City of New York, New York, NY October 4, 2007.
+- “Developments In Claim Interpretation,” The Federal Circuit Turns 25: Federal Circuit Judges and Practitioners Describe Its Accomplishments; Also: Tips for Federal Circuit Advocacy, Association of the Bar of the City of New York (New York, NY, October 4, 2007).